faenrandir/a_careful_examination/documents/christianity/problems_with_christianity.md

 The desire to maintain a belief in God and Christ can hinder a person from searching for and then fairly evaluating the evidence that might contradict or deservedly weaken that belief.

-Mark 4:28-29
+**Mark 4:28-29**

 > Truly I say to you, all sins will be forgiven the sons of men, and whatever blasphemies they utter; but whoever blasphemies against the Holy Spirit never has forgiveness, but is guilty of an eternal sin.

-Mark 8:11-12
+**Mark 8:11-12**

 > The Pharisees came and began to argue with him, seeking from him a sign from heaven, to test him.
 And he sighed deeply in his spirit and said, "Why does this generation need a sign?
 Truly, I say to you, no sign shall be given to this generation."

-This avoidance of introspection seems to be directly correlated with level of cultural totalism (i.e., JW > Mormon > SDA > Evangelical > Catholic > Protestant > UU).
+This avoidance of introspection seems to be directly correlated with level of cultural totalism (i.e., JW > Mormon > Seventh Day Adventist > Evangelical > Catholic > Protestant > Unitarian Universalist).
 Generally, the stronger the belief in God and Jesus and the literalness of Biblical claims, the less likely a person or group seems to be willing to confront facts which might potentially undermine that belief.

 *How do I encourage my children to follow truth when asking for sufficient evidence for some religious premises is considered adulterous?*